SamuelLarkin/LizzyConversion/PORTAGE_sharedTrainingLanguageModels.md

 or
 |   arpalm2binlm lm.en.gz lm.en.binlm.gz

 All programs in PORTAGE shared which use LM files support this format.
 They are recognized as such automatically, regardless of file name or extension.
-And they are written to and read from disk in such a way that you can keep them compressed, as are almost all files in PortageMachineTranslation!PORTAGE_shared.
+And they are written to and read from disk in such a way that you can keep them compressed, as are almost all files in [PORTAGE_shared.](PortageMachineTranslation.md)

 ### The TPLM format